 To find out which department your case is being heard in, please review the Daily Calendar section on this Website (click here) or phone the Criminal Division to speak to a clerk at (530) 406-6705.

 - What should I do if I was scheduled to appear in Court and my name doesn't appear on the calendar?

-If you were scheduled to appear in Court and your name doesn't appear on the calendar, call (530) 406-6705 to speak to a clerk or go to the Criminal Division, Room 111 located on the bottom floor of the main courthouse.
+If you were scheduled to appear in Court and your name doesn't appear on the calendar, call (530) 406-6705 to speak to a clerk or go to the Criminal Division, located on the 1st floor of the courthouse.